gramineproject/graphene/Examples/ra-tls-secret-prov/README.md

 # Secret Provisioning Minimal Examples

-This directory contains the Makefile, the template client manifests, and the minimal server and clients written against the Secret Provisioning ld-preloaded library.
+This directory contains the Makefile, the template client manifests, and the minimal server and clients written against the Secret Provisioning library.
 This was tested on a machine with SGX v1 and Ubuntu 18.04.

 This example uses the Secret Provisioning libraries `secret_prov_attest.so` for clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for server.
-These libraries are found under `Pal/src/host/Linux-SGX/tools/ra-tls`.
+These libraries can be found under `Pal/src/host/Linux-SGX/tools/ra-tls`.
 Additionally, mbedTLS libraries are required.
 For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and working correctly on the host.

 The current examples work with both EPID (IAS) and ECDSA (DCAP) remote attestation schemes.
 For more documentation, refer to `Pal/src/host/Linux-SGX/tools/README.rst`.